zekinah/zone-cookie/Readme.md

 ## Description

-This plugin is user friendly and very simple to used.
-It provides a control to your client data request and protection, messages and layout.
+This plugin supports GDPR and CCPA consent that requires on your website.
+It is mainly allows you to manage all related cookie consent.
+It is user friendly and very simple to used.

 ## Features

-* Cookie Layout Modification
+* Cookie popup Layout Modification
-* Cookie Content Modification
+* Cookie popup Content Modification
 * GDPR Information Content Modification
 * CCPA Information Content Modification
 * Data Request Form
 * Email Notification for both Admin and Requester
 * Requester List

+### IMPORTANT!
+Zone Cookie Consent can help you meet compliance requirements, but the user must ensure that all requirements are met.

 ## Installation